 Our course is entirely school centred providing classroom based, practical training, underpinned by a weekly educational studies programme leading to Qualified Teacher Status (QTS).
 In addition, trainees may opt in to gaining a Postgraduate Certificate in Education (PGCE) with University of Cumbria.
-The course is full time over 38 weeks (term time only).
+The course is salaried and runs full time over 38 weeks (term time only).
 Trainees will receive an immersive training programme where they are working alongside outstanding teachers with current and relevant experience.

 Trainees receive structured classroom observations, weekly professional studies sessions and a phased introduction to small group teaching, team teaching and then whole class teaching.

-Trainees will be assessed across the academic year against the ITT Core Content Framework within a supportive and developmental model.
+Trainees will be assessed across the academic year against The Compton SCITT’s ITT Curriculum within a supportive and developmental model.
 Experienced subject mentors facilitate bespoke weekly targets to ensure all Teachers’ Standards are met by the end of the course.

 The Compton SCITT Partnership is committed to the wellbeing of trainee teachers.
 We are aware that an ITT year will be demanding and therefore have a variety of mechanisms in place including a designated pastoral lead.
 “Somehow you’ve struck a happy medium between the checkbox requirements of government legislation and the true humanity that underpins teaching.”
 (English trainee).